JSQLParser/JSqlParser/README.md

 * support for **VIEW** as object name
 * functions hold now multipart names
 * support for **DISABLE** as object name
+* API change in `ColumnDefinition.setColumnSpecStrings` to `ColumnDefinition.setColumnSpecs` to better allow the merge between `AlterExpression.ColumnDataType` and `ColumnDefinition`

 ## Extensions of JSqlParser releases